shuck

 Shuck can be configured through a shuck.toml or .shuck.toml file.

-This page covers Shuck's stable native configuration for shuck check.
+This page covers Shuck's native configuration for shuck check, shuck format, shuck run, and related native commands.
 ShellCheck compatibility mode uses .shellcheckrc instead; see the ShellCheck compatibility guide.

 Default behavior